Skip to content

 Local MCP Bridge

-Use Local MCP Bridge when you want an external editor or assistant on the same Mac to read Genie context without replacing the in-app workflow.
+Use Local MCP Bridge when you want an external editor or agent on the same Mac to work with Genie as a FileMaker-aware workbench.

 External clients can: